stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/openacc/README.md

 -------------

-Once I've done this I can run some plots and see how things change with different problem sizes.

 I'd like to be able to test with different mappings too as some are continuous in the vertical and some are not.
-Of course some are discontinuous in the horizontal too and this could make a big difference.
+Of course some are discontinuous in the horizontal too and this could make a difference.